shlomnissan/gl3x/docs/pages/guide/installation.md

 ### Presets

-For convenience, Gleam includes presets with common build configurations:
+For convenience, GL3X includes presets with common build configurations:
 - **dev-debug** — Debug build with all features enabled
 - **dev-release** — Optimized build with tools and examples
 - **install-debug** — Debug build prepared for installation (used by MSVC)